 Buying and selling in todays rapidly changing Calgary Real Estate Market can be risky, stressful and when done right, it can be rewarding and memorable.

-Jesse Davies & Associates has over a decade of experience in helping Buyers and Sellers in Calgary.
+Jesse Davies Team has over a decade of experience in helping Buyers and Sellers in Calgary.
 This page is meant to help answer questions we have encountered over the years of helping our clients.
 Let us help navigate you through the experience as well.
 We are here and happy to help!

 In addition to comparing the home to your minimum requirements and wish lists, consider the following:

 Yes, getting pre-approved for a mortgage is always the first step in the home buying process.
 This keeps you clear from searching for homes that you cannot afford or falling in love with a home that isn’t in your budget.
 It takes a mortgage specialist one to three days to let you know the estimated payment amount, so you can run your budget numbers to see what price you would be comfortable with.
 Mortgage brokers will also go over different types of payment plans, such as 25-year amortization versus 30-year along with the differences between a fixed rate and variable rate, so you can decide what works best for your particular situation.
 Jesse Davies & his team have a number of amazing mortgage brokers that they have been working with for years and would be happy to refer you one to help in your pre approval process.